by Texas Homesteader ~

 In past banana ‘ice cream’ recipes I’ve always used three frozen bananas.
 Although it was delicious to me, RancherMan felt that many bananas put a little too much banana flavoring in the ice cream.

 So I started experimenting with using only two bananas and it seems to work just as well for me with a better flavor balance for him.

 Infusing Milk With Mint

 To make this mint chocolate chip flavor I started out by infusing the milk with fresh mint from my garden.
 So first I harvested a few sprigs of mint, washed & dried them.

 I measured out 1/2 cup of milk, added coarsely-chopped mint leaves and placed the small jar in my fridge.
 There I allowed the infusion to, uh, infuse for about 3-4 days.

 The milk turned a delightful color of mint green which I was really hoping would color my ice cream minty-green as well.
 (Spoiler alert: it didn’t but…)

-Then I bought some little snack-sized chocolate candies after Christmas for a song & stuck them in the freezer for just these occasions.
+You see, I bought a bag of those little snack-sized chocolate candies after Christmas for a song.
+Then I stuck them in the freezer for just these chocolate-added occasions.

-I unwrapped about 4 pieces and chopped them up for this recipe.
-Mine were fun-sized Mr. Goodbars & they have chopped nuts for a little extra uumph in my ice cream.
+I unwrapped about 4 fun-sized pieces and chopped them up for this recipe.
+Mine were fun-sized Mr. Goodbars & they contain chopped nuts for a little extra uumph in my ice cream.